denvifer/typed-emitters/README.md

 ## Extending base emitters

-You can extend EventEmitterBase or EventsEmitterBase and implement a custom emitter, see the examples below.
+You can extend EventEmitterBase or CombinedEmitterBase to implement a custom emitter, see the examples below.

 ### Emitting messages and errors